canonical/lxd/specs/rest-api.md

 In the source image case, the following dict must be passed:

     {
-        "public": true,                         # True or False
+        "public": true,                         # true or false
         "source": {
             "type": "image",
             "mode": "pull",                     # One of "pull" or "receive"